The kind of Smoker that works for you can depend on a few factors

 This post is not about the best kind, but more about what works well for different people and their preferences.

-This is a charcoal unit so that means more space is needed for fuel, otherwise you will be making trips more often to the store.
+This is a charcoal unit so that means more space is needed for fuel, otherwise you will be spending more time adding charcoal for the fire.
 You’ll also find them to be a lot heavier than expected since they are thick porcelain.
-That being one of the reasons you don’t wan to have to move it around often.
+This being one of the reasons you don’t wan to have to move it around often.
 The other is that it is porcelain and therefore more fragile than others.

 But the thick walls holds heat so well and for reasons I can’t exactly explain, I find the meat holds moisture better than any other type that I have used.

-My wife also likes it, not just because she likes the way her food turns out, (She is an avid smoker herself) but because it looks nice on the deck.
-A bit more expensive than many of the others, I find it to be worth the investment if you are really committed to the craft.
+My wife also likes it, not just because she likes the way our food turns out, (She is an avid smoker herself) but because it looks nice on the deck.
+A bit more expensive than many of the other types, I find it to be worth the investment if you are really committed to the craft.

 I personally have a Kamado.
 I liked it so much, I bought 2 different sizes.
 But you will find Primo and Big Green Egg make quality products as well.